Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 A gliding or sliding window consists of two sashes that move side to side on tracks along the bottom and top of the window frame.
 These are very easy to open and close and are extremely space-efficient.

-A picture window is one, large window that does not movie.
+A picture window is one, large window that does not move.
 It often frames a particularly nice view (hence the name "picture" window).
 Many people like to put a casement or gliding window on either side of a picture window for a combination of the large view and the option of opening the window.

 An accent window refers to any window made to fit a non-rectangular space; a circular window or an arch window, for example.
 Mr. Rogers offers a wide variety of accent windows.